 There are a great number of museums and attractions that sell combination tickets; pay for this museum and get half off the next.
 Or purchase a city pass and get free/discounted entrance to a fair number of attractions in the city.
-Look up your options, see who needs to pay for what and where, then consider the various costs of combinations and passes.
-Sometimes skipping one museum can make a huge differences – but how important was that museum?
+Look up your options, see who needs to pay for what and where then consider the various costs of combinations and passes.
+Sometimes skipping one museum can make a huge difference – but how important was that museum?

 Will you be driving around town, taking the train, public transit, walking… and how did you get to your holiday home in the first place?

-Cities tend to be over crowded and thus hotels/attractions charge a lot for parking.
+Cities tend to be overcrowded and thus hotels/attractions charge a lot for parking.
 I will pay a little more for parking included because I know it will cost less than the cheaper hotel and paying for city parking.
 Big picture.